Myphz/Myphz/README.md

 <h2>Hello!</h2>
 <p>
 I'm Daniel, a programmer and web developer interested in many fields, driven by passion and countless personal projects.<br>
-You can see more about me and my projects in my <a href="https://myphz.github.io/Myphz/">personal website</a> or <a href="https://ddaniel.dev">business website</a>, or keep reading for a short introduction!
+You can see more about me and my projects in my <a href="https://myphz.github.io/Myphz/">personal website</a>, or keep reading for a short introduction!
 </p>

 <h2>Skills</h2>